Lois A. Gaydosh, Warren, Ohio

 “Life isn’t measured by the number of breaths we take, but by the moments that take our breath away.”

-Precious memories of Lois live on in the hearts of those who love her: son David G Gaydosh Jr. and wife Connie; daughter Diana Brown and husband Scott; daughter Mary Lynn Gaydosh; her grandchildren David G Gaydosh III, Christine Brown, Chelsea Brown, Ashley Nahm; great-grandchild Michael McVicker; beloved nieces and nephew, great nieces and nephews, sisters and brother in law; a great number of beloved friends.
+Precious memories of Lois live on in the hearts of those who love her: son, David G. Gaydosh, Jr. and wife, Connie; daughter, Diana Brown and husband, Scott; daughter, Mary Lynn Gaydosh; her grandchildren, David G. Gaydosh III, Christine Brown, Chelsea Brown and Ashley Nahm; great-grandchild, Michael McVicker; beloved nieces and nephew, great-nieces and nephews, sisters and brother-in-law and a great number of beloved friends.

 “LIVE each day with purpose.
 BELIEVE with all your soul.
 LOVE beyond words”